i2p/i2p.www/i2p2www/spec/proposals/165-ssu2-fix.rst

 Overview
 --------

-Suggesting changes in SSU2 after the attack on I2P that used SSU2’s problem.
+This document suggests changes to SSU2 following an attack on I2P that exploited vulnerabilities in SSU2.
+The primary goal is to enhance security and prevent Distributed Denial of Service (DDoS) attacks and de-anonymization attempts.

 Threat model
 ------------